Outgoing Student Mobility for Studies

 TERM EXTENSION WHILE ABROAD

-The mobility of students who do not sign the Grant Agreement for the Spring Semester will be deemed invalid.
+The mobility of students who do not sign the Grant Agreement for the spring semester will be deemed invalid.

 RETURN PROCESS

-CERTIFICATE OF PARTICIPATION AND TRANSCRIPT
+CERTIFICATE OF ATTENDANCE AND TRANSCRIPT

 GRANT PAYMENT (20%)

-Last update: January 08, 2025
+Last update: April 11, 2025